RobotLocomotion/drake/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place/README.md

 ```

 or alternatively, you can use ``bazel run`` using the appropriate
 full path/target specifier.
-For instance, from the current directory, you
+For instance, from the
+``drake-distro/drake/examples/kuka_iiwa_arm/dev/monolithic_pick_and_place``
-can execute the demo using :
+directory, you can execute the demo using :

 ```
 bazel run :monolithic_pick_and_place_demo --config snopt -- --box_choice=1